GarethMSheldon/MikLink-PortToPython/README.md

-# MikLink
+# MikLink (Python CLI)

-A command-line cable and network diagnostics tool for MikroTik RouterOS v6.x routers.
+*A Python command-line port of the [MikLink Android app](https://github.com/ShitWRKS/MikLink) for RouterOS v6.x routers.*

-Connects via the native RouterOS API (port 8728), runs a full test suite, and outputs a PDF report.
+This tool is **purely inspired** by the original Android project, which turns a MikroTik RouterBoard into a cable testing probe.
+The Python version achieves similar functionality using the native RouterOS API (port 8728) and outputs a PDF report — no Android device required.

 ---